6th Grade coordinate plane worksheets: Download now

 A coordinate plane is a flat surface divided into four regions by two perpendicular lines called axes.
 The horizontal line is called the x-axis, and the vertical line is the y-axis.
 The point where the two axes meet is called the origin, and it has the coordinates (0, 0).

 A coordinate plane is used to locate points in space using numbers called coordinates.
 Each point on the plane has a pair of coordinates that tells us how far it is from the origin along the x-axis and the y-axis.
 The pair of coordinates is written as (x, y), called an ordered pair.
-An example of a coordinate plane system

-A coordinate plane is important for 6th-grade math because it helps students visualize and understand the relationship between two variables.
+A coordinate plane system A coordinate plane is important for 6th-grade math because it helps students visualize and understand the relationship between two variables.
 For example, if we want to compare the height and weight of different animals, we can use a coordinate plane to plot their data and see how they are related.

 A coordinate plane also helps students learn how to graph different equations, such as linear, quadratic, and exponential.